-- 2.46 During preparation of the Site Allocations Local Plan, over 200 sites were considered for inclusion in the Preferred Approach document.
+- 2.15 During preparation of the Site Allocations Local Plan, over 200 sites were considered for inclusion in the document.
 Potential sites were drawn from a variety of sources including: - The evidence base for the Local Plan, including the Housing Trajectory, the 2017 Strategic Housing Land Availability Assessment (SHLAA) and the 2012 Employment Land Review (ELR).
-Refer to Appendix A for key evidence base documents. - Site identified in adopted/emerging area-based masterplan SPDs, site specific SPDs and Opportunity Area Planning Frameworks (OAPFs). - The Royal Borough's property disposals strategy, including the Local Authority New Build (LANB) programme. - The saved UDP Site Proposals Schedule (addendum to the Core Strategy). - Sites with known development interest (sites with planning permission or in the planning pipeline). - On-going engagement with landowners and developers. - Sites put forward during the Call for Sites that was carried out during the Issues and Options consultation.

-- 2.47 All sites within the Issues and Options document along with sites from the above sources have been reassessed against national, London and local policy to determine if they should be carried forward in the Preferred Approach, having regard to the main purpose of the Site Allocations.
-This reassessment included further research in addition to the existing evidence base, site visits, liaison with landowners/stakeholders as appropriate, and consideration of the responses received to the Issues and Options consultation. - 2.48 A complete list of the sites considered for inclusion, but not taken forward in the Preferred Approach, is included in Appendices A to C. The criteria for site selection excluded sites for one or a combination of the following reasons: - No clear link to the delivery of Core Strategy objectives/policies - The size of the site is insufficient (generally less than 0.25ha) to make a significant contribution to the delivery of the Core Strategy. - The principle of the proposed use has been previously established on the site. - The site has planning permission for the proposed use and a significant proportion of the permitted development has been delivered. - The existing use(s) on the site are protected by the Development Plan. - The proposed use is contrary to the Core Strategy, London Plan, and/or existing policy designations. - The indicative delivery timeframe is beyond the plan period, as determined by the London SHLAA.
+- Site identified in adopted/emerging area-based masterplan SPDs, site specific SPDs and Opportunity Area Planning Frameworks (OAPFs). - The Royal Borough's property disposals strategy, including the Local Authority New Build (LANB) programme. - The saved UDP Site Proposals Schedule (addendum to the Core Strategy). - Sites with known development interest (sites with planning permission or in the planning pipeline). - On-going engagement with landowners and developers. - Sites put forward during previous rounds of consultation in 2016 and 2019. - 2.16 All sites have been assessed against national, London and local policy to determine if they should be included in the Site Allocations Local Plan, having regard to the main purpose of the Site Allocations.
+This assessment has been ongoing throughout the stages of preparing the Site Allocations, and has included further research in addition to the existing evidence base, site visits, liaison with landowners/stakeholders as appropriate, and consideration of the responses received to the Preferred Approach Consultation. - 2.17 A complete list of the sites considered for inclusion, but not taken forward in the Proposed Submission, is included in Appendices A to C. The criteria for site selection excluded sites for one or a combination of the following reasons: - No clear link to the delivery of Core Strategy objectives/policies - The size of the site is insufficient (generally less than 0.25ha) to make a significant contribution to the delivery of the Core Strategy. - The principle of the proposed use has been previously established on the site - The site has planning permission for the proposed use and a significant proportion of the permitted development has been delivered. - The existing use(s) on the site are protected by the Development Plan. - The proposed use is contrary to the Core Strategy, London Plan, and/or existing policy designations. - The indicative delivery timeframe is beyond the plan period, as determined by the London SHLAA or, where available, more up-to-date site specific information.